Salford City Council is making it easier for our visitors to view some of our frequently updated content.

 Alternatively... you may use dedicated RSS feed software called an aggregator.
 An aggregator program will automatically download the RSS feeds that you have subscribed to and allow you to browse them even while you are offline.
 Rather than make specific recommendations for aggregator software, you may view a comprehensive list of them, or read a more detailed description of aggregators.

 Feeds from the social media websites that we use are available:

-If you run a website of your own and would like to incorporate the content provided by our RSS feeds, feel free to do so, but please let us know that your site is displaying city council information.
+If you run a website of your own and would like to incorporate the content provided by our RSS feeds, feel free to do so.